ForestMars/Zorobot/domain/scheduler/intents/general.md

 - i would like that
 - yes thats right
 - yes that's right
+- correct
+- yes correct
 - yes that is correct
 - yes, that is correct
+- you are correct

 ## intent:agree
 - agree